-The Center for Advanced Reproductive Services is affiliated with both MyEggBank, North America, and Fairfax Egg Bank, two of the largest and most successful egg banks in the world.
+The Center for Advanced Reproductive Services is affiliated with both the Fairfax Egg Bank and MyEggBank, North America, two of the largest and most successful egg banks in the world.

 According to physicians at The Center, becoming part of these networks benefits patients by shortening wait times for donor eggs, giving them more control over the matching process and by opening up a larger pool of high quality donors.